NeonGeckoCom/neon-llm-llama/README.md

-# NeonAI LLM FastChat
+# NeonAI LLM Llama
-Proxies API calls to FastChat.
+Proxies API calls to Llama.

 ## Request Format
 API requests should include `history`, a list of tuples of strings, and the current